paul20190310/crackmes-writeups/crypted_string_crackme_BY_SUSPEKT/solution.md

 v14 = Buf1;
 ```

-When I dynamically analyzed and checked this if condition, I found that `v10` is my input, and my input must be consistent with the `v9` string to meet the condition.
+During dynamic analysis, I noticed that in this `if` condition, `v10` represents my input, and my input must match the string `v9` to satisfy the condition.

-In debug mode, before reaching the line before the if statement, I used IDA pro's **hex dump** to check what the string value of `v9` is.

-`v9` points to 0x78870FF7D0 in my program, and the value at memory address 0x78870FF7D0 is "crackmeYG".
-So when my input is `crackmeYG`, it will meet the if condition of the `break` statement.
+Using IDA Pro's **Hex Dump** feature, I checked the value of `v9`.
+It points to the memory address `0x78870FF7D0`, where the value is "crackmeYG".
+So, when my input is `crackmeYG`, the `if` condition of the `break` statement will be satisfied.

 ```text
 00000078870FF7B0  45 6E 74 65 72 3A 20 00  00 00 00 00 00 00 00 00  Enter: .........